asenac/blog/content/posts/query-compiler-part-one/index.md

 representation for scalar expressions and computed properties.
 Also, we have implemented two very basic rewrite rules.

-In a future post, we will introduce a few more rewrite rules together with the rule application driver, that will combine a set of rules in the same traversal of the graph until the query graph reaches a fix point where no further rewrites can be applied.
+In some post in the near future, we will introduce a few more rewrite rules together with the rule application driver, that will combine a set of rules in the same traversal of the graph until the query graph reaches a fix point where no further rewrites can be applied.